-Learn 3 proven high school sales techniques that motivate students to reach their fundraising goals
+Motivate your high school students to reach their goals in 2022 (Updated).

-Of all the age groups, high school fundraising can be the most challenging.
-However, if approached correctly, it can prove to be the most rewarding as well.
+Developing practical high school fundraising ideas can be the most challenging of all age groups.
+However, if approached correctly, it can also prove to be the most rewarding.
 Students at this level are dealing with many challenges.
-Incoming freshmen may feel overwhelmed as they're forced to navigate their way around a much larger school.
+Incoming first-year students may feel overwhelmed as they're forced to navigate around a much larger school.
 And being the youngest once again in an environment where many students are already preparing for college and their careers can be intimidating.

 Every high school student, regardless of age, is most likely dealing with issues like peer pressure or learning how to balance a busy schedule.

 So how can group sponsors, who need to raise money so their group can function, convince already busy high school students to add one more thing to their plate with a fundraiser?
-This has proven to be the million dollar question for many.
+This has proven to be a million-dollar question for many.

-It all comes down to whether your group is a priority to your students or not.
+It all comes down to whether your group is your students' priority.
 Some organizations have less of an uphill battle than others.
-Football and cheerleading are 2 examples.
-Many high school students want peer recognition and both of these activities offer high visibility.
+Football and cheerleading are two examples.
+Many high school students want peer recognition, and both activities offer high visibility.

-Football head coaches have been known to pass our discount cards and tell his players that they have 5 days to sell them and bring back the money.
-If you want to be in the coach's good graces, what high school student is not going to follow through?
-Cheerleaders need to raise money for expensive uniforms and competition.
+Football head coaches have been known to pass our discount cards and tell their players they have five days to sell them and bring back the money.
+If you want to be in the coach's good graces, what high school student will not follow through?
+Cheerleaders need to raise money for expensive uniforms and competitions.
 They don't have much of a choice either.
 They're probably going to be motivated to fundraise.

 But what if you're sponsoring the sophomore class?
 True, you may have a lot of students.
 Yet how can you get more participation?
 That can prove to be much more of a challenge.

-On one hand, it's important to be empathetic.
+On the one hand, it's essential to be empathetic.
 You must have a good understanding of what your students are already dealing with outside your group.
 Students are much more likely to respond if they know you care about them and respect their issues.

-On the flip side, you have to come across as strong and convincing.
-Effective leaders are able to persuade and influence others regardless of the potential obstacles.
-They're both positive and forward-thinking.
+Conversely, you have to come across as solid and convincing.
+Influential leaders can persuade and influence others regardless of potential obstacles.
+They're both optimistic and forward-thinking.
 Being able to paint a picture in the minds of your students of how the group will be better off once the money has been raised is crucial.

-Here are 3 practical high school fundraising ideas that have been proven to improve student involvement and help your group reach and even exceed its financial goals:
+Here are three practical high school fundraising ideas that have been proven to improve student involvement and help your group reach and even exceed its financial goals in 2022 and beyond:

 1. Solidify Your Why with a Kickoff Meeting

 Back to our previous question.
-How do you get your students to make raising money for your group a priority?
+How do you get your students to prioritize raising money for your group?

 It all starts with solidifying your why.
-How will the money raised benefit the group, and more importantly, each of your students?
-If you can somehow get into the minds of your students and communicate your mission effectively, your sale will benefit.
+How will the money raised benefit the group and, more importantly, each of your students?
+If you can somehow get into your students' minds and communicate your mission effectively, your sale will benefit.
 But to accomplish this, you'll need to take the time to meet with your students before your sale starts.
 This is your opportunity to "rally the troops" and establish group cohesiveness.

-Learn our 5 steps to a successful sale: Your Complete High School Fundraiser Kickoff Guide
+Learn our five steps to a successful sale: Your Complete High School Fundraiser Kickoff Guide.

-Unfortunately, many sponsors will simply make a general announcement that if any students are interested in helping out, they can stop by their classroom to pick up fundraiser materials.
+Unfortunately, many sponsors will make a general announcement that if students are interested in helping, they can stop by their classroom to pick up fundraiser materials.
 What kind of response do you think this usually gets?
-Sponsors that employ this strategy often don't know any different.
+Sponsors that employ this strategy often don't know any difference.
 They're grateful for whatever comes in.
-And since these groups usually don't raise enough money the first time around, they end up having to get by on what they have.
+And since these groups usually don't raise enough money the first time, they must get by on what they have.

 We get it.
-Not only are students busy, so are sponsors.
+Not only are students busy, but so are sponsors.
 You can't assume that your students already understand the group's mission.
-Meeting with your students is a time to solidify group unity and encourage your students to do their part.
+Meeting with your students is a time to solidify group unity and encourage them to do their part.

 So make your meeting mandatory.
-If you want to be a part of the group, you need to attend.
+If you want to join the group, you need to attend.
 Why?
-Because fundraisers are necessary in order for the group to flourish.
+Because fundraisers are necessary for the group to flourish.
 This is where you'll need to convince your students that participation is vital.
 It's your job to sell them on why selling is expected.

-A good kickoff meeting is the first important step to successful high school fundraising.
+A good kickoff meeting is the first step to successful high school fundraising.

 2. Track Sales Progress Throughout

-Once you have your students on board, your next task is to keep the momentum going.
-It's been demonstrated that the first 3 to 4 days are when the majority of catalog sales are made.
+Once your students are on board, your next task is to keep the momentum going.
+It's been demonstrated that most catalog sales are made in the first 3 to 4 days.
 Let your students know that you will be holding them accountable to sell.
 This needs to be communicated from day 1.

-It will also be important to set a seller goal.
+It will also be essential to set a seller goal.
 Students need to know what's expected of them.
-Simply telling them to 'sell as much as they can’ is vague at best.
+Simply telling them to 'sell as much as possible' is somewhat vague.
 Every student will have a different interpretation of this phrase.
-As the group sponsor, you should already know how much money the group needs to raise.
+As the group sponsor, you should know how much money the group needs to raise.
 Here is a simple formula that you can use to determine what we call an 'item goal':

 - Money Needed ÷ Total Students = Profit / Seller